raspiblitz/raspiblitz/README.md

 ## Feature Overview

-This is a quick look at the SSH main menu and services (once RaspiBlitz is SetUp):
+This is a quick look at the SSH main menu (once RaspiBlitz is SetUp):

 ![MainMenu-A](pictures/mainmenu.png)

+There are additional services that can be switched on:

 ![MainMenu-Services](pictures/mainmenu-services.png)